william001207/MelodicStamp/Docs/ADD_A_LOCALIZATION.md

-# Add a Localization for Stalker
+# Add a Localization for Melodic Stamp

 In order to contribute to **Melodic Stamp** by localizing it, you need to follow the steps below.